waynew/shibboleth/README.md

 - Updated how prompt is generated.
 Shouldn't cause an issue, but something to be aware of, especially in plugins.
+- Default priority is now `now` - this helps with tasks falling through the cracks.

 ## [0.4.1] - [2019-10-14]